How to find internet providers in your area

 USEFUL TOOL: Test your internet speed

-When ISPs advertise internet speed, they usually refer to their maximum download bandwidth in megabits per second (Mbps).
+When high speed internet providers advertise a fast internet service, they usually refer to their maximum download bandwidth in megabits per second (Mbps).
 That seems simple enough, but let’s unpack that statement to uncover what the ISP isn’t telling you.
-If an ISP offers you up to 20 Mbps, what’s that really mean?
+If an ISP offers you up to 20 Mbps, what does that really mean?

-For this reason, it’s always important to check whether you will receive a dedicated connection or guaranteed minimum bandwidth.
+For this reason, it’s always important to check whether you’ll receive a dedicated connection or guaranteed minimum bandwidth.
 Sometimes the provider will list a minimum download rate somewhere in the fine print.

 We usually measure file size in terms of bytes.
 For example, a photo might be five megabytes, or 5 MB, and an HD movie could be two gigabytes, or 2 GB.
 Whenever you look at the size of a file in your Finder or Explorer window, file sizes are almost always listed in bytes: kilobytes, megabytes, and gigabytes.

 To inflate their perceived internet speeds, however, ISPs advertise in bits.
 Most people don’t realize the difference, so when they buy a 10 Mbps connection, they would assume that they can download a 10 MB file in one second.
 In reality, it will take eight seconds, because they are actually only getting a 1.25 MBps connection.
 It’s a dirty marketing tactic, but one that’s now ubiquitous among ISPs in the US.